-The Tanzania coffee character belongs to the Central/East African family of washed (wet-processed) coffees - bright (acidic), and almost aggressively flavorful.
-Kenya may still produce superior coffee, but Tanzania has pushed ahead and shows many of the same positive qualities of Kenya.
-Coffee is grown in the North and South and there is good quality potential from both areas.
+The Tanzania coffee character is typical of East African washed (wet-processed) coffees.
+It is generally bright (acidic), and almost aggressively flavorful.
+Kenya may still produce more intense coffees, but Tanzania has pushed ahead and shows many of the same positive qualities of Kenya.
+Coffee is grown in the North and South and there is good quality potential from both areas, although most buyers are more familiar with the northern coffees from around Arusha and Moshi

 Blackburn Estate from Ngorogoro has been a consistently good arrival, the highest rated Tanzania in recent memory.
-Ruvuma district has also produced a solid cup.
 "Northern" coffees are considered to be more "generic", and Kibo has that off, baggy, "steamed in the container" note.
 The Southern type is a clean cup, zesty, albeit mild next to the Kenyas.
-In the past, we had micro-lots from Nkoanekoli and Ngorongoro that represent progress from the other regions.
+Mbinga area has produced a solid cup, and the drier Mbeya region is perfect for coffee processing.

 I guess what I'm saying is, there is a definite range of quality coming out of Tanzania, with many top lots suffering damage during transport.
 So keep in mind that if there is a current Tanzanian offering listed here, not only did it have to overcome many environmental inconsistencies, it also had to overcome my cynicism and must be pretty damn good.